01Spread Your Gratitude

 How do you break the mold?
 Consider sending a nice Moleskine notebook, a leather planner for the new year, an inspirational poster from Holstee or similar company, a calming candle, or a nice pen, for example.
 Make the gift relevant by including a note of explanation with your gift.

 You might say, “Thank you so much for helping me expand my creative thinking this year and providing me with the support to think outside of the box.
 I hope this notebook will be a vessel for your own amazing brainstorming abilities!”

 In a day and age where people are barraged with digital communications, stand out from the crowd by sending a handwritten card.
 Bonus points if you personalize your communications.
 Rather than sending a card to one company or department, for example, write notes addressed (and personalized) for each person you’re writing to.

 Your note doesn’t have to be on fancy stationery.
 What’s more important is what you say: highlight what, specifically, you are grateful for, why, and how you’re there to ‘return the favor’ in the future.
 Check out these tips for sending holiday thank you cards.

 During the holidays, sometimes gifts can become more of a burden than a blessing.
 If you want to express your gratitude during the season without sending a physical gift, treat your recipient to a physical activity (or mental break).

-This could be as simple as taking them out to grab a mid-morning cup of coffee with you, or treating them to an after-work yoga class with you.
+It could be as simple as taking them out to grab a mid-morning cup of coffee with you or treating them to an after-work yoga class with you.
 If you’d like to say thank you from more of a distance, you could purchase a gift card (or Groupon voucher) for a local, seasonal activity, a nice meal out, a massage, or a movie.

 05Send a Paperless Post Card